Toloka/docs/en/template-builder/operations/work-with-data.md

 To work with data, use the components with the type `data.*`:

 - `data.input`: The input data.
-For example, links to images that will be shown to annotators.
+For example, links to images that will be shown to Tolokers.
 In the Template Builder sandbox, you can set an example of input data.
 - `data.output`: The output data.
 This is what you get when you click the **Send** button.
 - `data.internal`: The data available only from within the task.
 This data is not saved to the results.
 Use this data to calculate or store intermediate values.
 - `data.local`: The local data available only from inside the component.
 This data is used in some auxiliary components, such as [helper.transform](../reference/helper.transform.md).